BlitterStudio/amiberry/docs/README.md

 ## Compiling a target

 You must specify the Platform you want to build as a parameter to the `make` command.
 The process will abort if you use an incorrect platform or no platform at all.
-Some example platforms are shown below, but feel free to explore the full list within the Makefile.

-### Raspberry Pi with SDL2 + DispmanX

-Use the following command line options for compiling the special RPI-specific versions with Dispmanx:

-For the Raspberry Pi 4

-      make -j2 PLATFORM=rpi4

-For the Raspberry Pi 3(B+)

-      make -j2 PLATFORM=rpi3

-For the Raspberry Pi 2

-      make -j2 PLATFORM=rpi2

-For the Raspberry Pi 1/Zero

-      make PLATFORM=rpi1

-### SDL2 Platforms

-Below is an example list of several available targets in the Makefile, and what command line option to use when compiling for them:

-For the Raspberry Pi 4

-      make -j2 PLATFORM=rpi4-sdl2

-For the Raspberry Pi 4 64-bit

-      make -j2 PLATFORM=pi64

-For the Raspberry Pi 3(B+)

-      make -j2 PLATFORM=rpi3-sdl2

-For the Raspberry Pi 2

-      make -j2 PLATFORM=rpi2-sdl2

-For the Raspberry Pi 1/Zero

-      make PLATFORM=rpi1-sdl2

-For the Odroid XU4

-      make -j6 PLATFORM=xu4

-For the ASUS Tinker board (Supported distro: Armbian)

-      make -j6 PLATFORM=RK3288

-For the Odroid C1

-      make -j4 PLATFORM=c1

-For the Vero 4k

-      make -j4 PLATFORM=vero4k

-For the OrangePi PC

-      make -j2 PLATFORM=orangepi-pc

-For the Odroid N2/RockPro64

-      make -j2 PLATFORM=n2
+Please consult the [relevant Wiki page](https://github.com/midwan/amiberry/wiki/Available-Platforms) for the full list of available platforms.

-You can check the Makefile for a full list of supported platforms!
+You can also check the Makefile for a full list of supported platforms!

 For more documentation subjects, please check the [Wiki page](https://github.com/midwan/amiberry/wiki)